M-3rlin/EmployeeRetentionAnalysis/README.md

 Transparency regarding tools used in this project:

 * **Logic Layer Assistance:** I utilised an LLM to assist in generating the **"Reference Employee Template"** (the dictionary mapping for the 35+ model features).
+* **Statistical Testing & Debugging:** I also leveraged an AI assistant to generate the exact SciPy syntax for the two-sample T-test in the final cell of the Exploratory Data Analysis notebook, as well as to debug that specific cell to ensure the p-value was calculated and printed correctly.
-* **The Justification:** Manually hard-coding a 35-feature dictionary with perfect one-hot encoding alignment is highly prone to syntax errors and was the reason behind a lot of debugging being needed.
+* **The Justification:** Manually hard-coding a 35-feature dictionary with perfect one-hot encoding alignment is highly prone to syntax errors and was the reason behind a lot of initial debugging.
 Using an LLM to generate the schema ensured the inference dataframe perfectly matched the training data structure.
+Similarly, using AI for the T-test syntax eliminated boilerplate errors and allowed me to focus purely on the statistical interpretation rather than troubleshooting library documentation.
-* **Code Integrity:** All core logic, data cleaning pipeline, and Streamlit architecture were manually engineered and verified.
-The AI was strictly used as a force multiplier for schema alignment.
+* **Code Integrity:** All core machine learning logic, the data cleaning pipeline, and the Streamlit architecture were manually engineered and verified.
+The AI was strictly used as a force multiplier for schema alignment, targeted syntax generation, and debugging.

 ---